wootencl/apidocs-v4/source/includes/_dropin.md

 Name              | Description
 ------------------|--------------------------------------------------------------------------------------
-container         | The id of the HTML container that the drop-in UI will be housed in. type              | The only type of drop-in UI currently supported is `eligibility` styles            | URL pointing to a css file to override styles with values            | An object of values that the form will pre-populate with
+container         | The id of the HTML container that the drop-in UI will be housed in type              | The only type of drop-in UI currently supported is `eligibility` styles            | URL pointing to a css file to override styles with values            | An object of values that the form will pre-populate with